-For all people that are part of our community, we are dedicated to making Harlam an environment for them that will be open, understanding, accepting and where bias and prejudice will not be tolerated.
+For all people who are part of our community, we are dedicated to making Harlam an environment for them that will be open, understanding, accepting, and where bias and prejudice will not be tolerated.
 To meet this challenge, our leadership and members of our staff work with various organizations and professionals to receive training and to develop further strategies to establish greater sensitivity to people in all segments of the Jewish community that may be represented at Harlam.
-In addition, we continue to focus on improvements that further our success in creating a more inclusive camp program and facility.
-Examples include new ADA-accessible cabins and facilities, the establishment of gender-neutral restrooms, and an expanded Camper Care Team that features a dedicated Inclusion Coordinator to insure that each member of our community is welcome and supported regardless of any physical or intellectual disabilities, diagnoses or challenges.
+In addition, we continue to focus on facility and staffing improvements that further our success in creating a more inclusive camp program and facility.
+Examples include new ADA-accessible cabins and facilities, the establishment of gender-neutral restrooms, and an expanded Camper Care Team that features a dedicated Inclusion Coordinator to ensure that each member of our community is welcomed and supported regardless of any physical or intellectual disabilities, diagnoses, or challenges.